History of the England cricket team from 1945: 1950s

 The West Indian tourists of 1950 shocked England with a 3–1 series victory.
-The powerful side, built around the batting of the 3 W's, who scored 20 centuries and 6,000 runs between them on tour, and spin twins Sonny Ramadhin and Alf Valentine, showed the old order of Australian and English dominance was over.
+The strong side, built around the batting of the 3 W's, who scored 20 centuries and 6,000 runs between them on tour, and spin twins Sonny Ramadhin and Alf Valentine, showed the old order of Australian and English dominance was over.
 Frank Worrell scored 261 at Trent Bridge and 138 at the Oval, Walcott hit 168* at Lords and Everton Weekes made a ton at Trent Bridge.
 'Ram' took 26 wickets in the tests, and 135 on tour, with his right-arm mystery bowling and 11 in the historic win at Lords while Valentine's slow left arm accounted for 33 in the tests, and 123 on tour, including 8 for 104 on debut at Old Trafford.

-England received another thrashing at the hands of Australia on the 1950/51 tour.
+England received another thrashing at the hands of Australia on the 1950-51 tour.
 Hutton scored a masterful 62* in vain on a Brisbane 'sticky' – England declared at 67 – 7 and reduced Australia to 32 – 7 at one point in return – while Denis Compton had a dreadful time, averaging 7.57 in four matches.
-Australia won by just 28 runs at Melbourne and mystery spinner Jack Iverson took 6 for 27 at Sydney where Australia won by an innings.
-Len Hutton carried his bat for 156 in a losing cause in Adelaide and England's consolation victory came at Melbourne thanks to Reg Simpson's 156*.
-Bedser took 30 wickets and Hutton averaged 88.83 but Australia retained the Ashes 4–1.
-England beat New Zealand 1–0 in the two test series played on the way home.
-In a charming display of sportsmanship, Walter Hadlee recalled Cyril Washbrook after he was given out LBW as he had hit the ball.
+Australia won by just 28 runs at Melbourne, and mystery spinner Jack Iverson took 6 for 27 at Sydney where Australia won by an innings.
+Len Hutton carried his bat for 156 in a losing cause in Adelaide, and England's consolation victory came at Melbourne thanks to Reg Simpson's 156*.
+Bedser took 30 wickets and Hutton averaged 88.83, but Australia retained the Ashes 4–1.
+England beat New Zealand 1–0 in the two-test series played on the way home.
+In a notable display of sportsmanship, Walter Hadlee recalled Cyril Washbrook after he was given out LBW as he had hit the ball.

 England beat the 1951 South Africans 3–1 in a series notable for Len Hutton's dismissal 'obstructing the field' in his 100th test innings at the Oval.
 Eric Rowan scored 236, at the age of 42, for South Africa at Headingley.

 England were beaten by India for the first time in a test match at Madras on the 1951/52 tour where Roy and Umrigar scored hundreds and Vinoo Mankad took 12 for 108.
 England drew the five test series 1–1.

-After David Sheppard captained the first two tests in his absence through injury, Len Hutton became the first professional captain of England in 1952, leading his team to a 3–0 thrashing of India, whose batsman were decidedly less confident against the pace of the debutant Fred Trueman than they had been at home.
+After David Sheppard captained the first two tests in his absence through injury, Len Hutton became the first professional captain of England in 1952, leading his team to a 3–0 thrashing of India, whose batsmen were decidedly less confident against the pace of the debutant Fred Trueman than they had been at home.
 Trueman took 7 wickets at Headingley, reducing India to 0–4 at the start of their second innings and followed it up with 8 for 31 at Old Trafford.
 Hutton scored 150 at Lords where Godfrey Evans hit 98 before lunch.